 Starch, for example, “escapes” from your digestive tract to go directly to the large intestine, where it becomes food for healthy intestinal bacteria.
 Strong and healthy intestinal flora is synonymous with good health: you both absorb nutrients better and avoid constipation.

 Pectin also helps protect and care for the health of your colon.

-If you get used to eating a banana a day, you’ll care for your potassium levels, an essential mineral when it comes to your cardiovascular well-being.
+If you get used to eating a banana a day, you’ll care for your levels of potassium.

 It’s worth keeping in mind!